LavirtheWhiolet/mtgox-client-lib/README.md

 Mt.
 Gox Client Library
 ======================

-This is library and utilities for users of Mt.
+Library and utilities for clients of Mt.
 Gox (http://mtgox.com).
+By "clients" I mean humans.